 I'm the first to admit the number one reason I send happy mail is because I'm selfish.
 I like the way writing that letter and dropping it in the mail makes me feel.
 I do it for personal satisfaction.
 That personal satisfaction leads to a lighter mood and lessens the stress from the daily grind.
 If you start by making the action about you and focus on the joy it brings you, you may feel less stressed and just might smile a little more.

 I love this article that Occasionette wrote in 2018, Writing Holiday Cards as Self Care.
 Sending cards really shouldn't be just one more to-do thing that we're checking off our to-do lists.
 Writing personal notes should bring joy as you write.
 It shouldn't be something that causes extra stress in our lives.
-To avoid adding stress to what should be an enjoyable thing, don't put any expectations on what happens after you send the letter and never expect something in return.
-If a card or letter is returned that's a bonus, not a requirement or a reason for a let down from sending yours.
+To avoid adding stress to what should be an enjoyable thing, don't put any expectations on what happens after you send the letter, and never expect something in return.
+If a card or letter is returned that's a bonus, not a requirement or a reason for a letdown from sending yours.

 The Five Reasons You Need to Start Writing Letters Today on forbes.com stated that "having a pen pal and writing more can help ease anxiety, loneliness and even relieve stress."
-While writing a letter may not be a replacement for face to face contact it has shown elements of deeper connection.
+While writing a letter may not be a replacement for face-to-face contact it has shown elements of deeper connection.
 "Some studies have shown boosts to mood and reductions in stress from expressive writing."

 There is value in writing and sending happy mail.
 For more on the value of sending cards check out my post The Value of Cards & Sending Them.